ezippo/hoomd3_phosphorylation/README.md

 **Input file**

 The input file has to be parsed to the script *main.py* through the flag '-i'.
 It contains the information on topology and parameters necessary to run the simulation.
-A template of the input file can be found in the folder *input_stats/*, or an example of input file can found in the *example/* folder.
+A template of the input file can be found in the folder *input_stats/*, or an example of input file can be found in the *example/* folder.
 A correct input file must contain the following entries:
 1. Simulation parameters:
   - 'production_dt' = time step in ps;